razorpay/blade/rfcs/2021-06-15-shipping-blade.md

     * Assume Payment's team is using `Modal` component and they need to just upgrade `Modal`.
     * But, `Modal` might have other components like `Button`, `Icon` and `Theme` which also would have undergone changes so they need to bump those packages too, now `Button` might depend on `Text` so they need to update `Text` too.

-2. Avoid duplicate versions
+2. Avoid duplicate versions(accidentally increasing bundle size)

    * You should ensure that you do not unintentionally introduce multiple versions of the same component into your app.
 While this does technically work, it will cause your application to include more code than necessary, so it should only be used as a temporary fix if at all.

    * For eg: You might use `Modal@1.0.2` which internally might have dependency on `Button@1.0.2`.
 Now what happens if you accidentally have `Button@1.0.1` as a dependency already?
 It might lead to inconsistent behaviors.
+Even though package managers can take care of it to extent but if you different pinned versions of the same component then the package manager is going to install 2 different versions.

 ### Conclusion
 * In theory the multi-package does looks appealing but has inherent consequences that are not worth the efforts on publishing team as well as consuming team side.
 * Would we like teams to buy into blade as a whole and upgrade versions regularly?
 Yes, since there's no performance implication as such of mono-package.
 If teams are not regularly upgrading to newer versions then we'll figure out a way to solve that problem in a different way.

+Hence, I believe we should go ahead with the simplest and more maintainable approach i.e mono-package and come to multi-package versions once we see a need.

 ## How to package?
-We have different tools at hand to package.
+We have different tools at hand to package:
-* Babel: It'll just transpile the code and won't bundle things
+* **Babel**: It'll just transpile the code and won't bundle things
-* Rollup: It'll bundle the code into one single file/multiple(depending on our config)
+* **Rollup**: It'll bundle the code into one single file/multiple(depending on our config)
-* Parcel: It'll bundle the code into one single file/multiple(depending on our config)
+* **Parcel**: It'll bundle the code into one single file/multiple(depending on our config)
+* **Webpack**: It'll bundle the code into one single file/multiple(depending on our config).
-* Bob: This under the hood transpiles things using babel and is more suitable for complex libraries built for react native apps and esp ones interacting with native side(android/iOS).
+* **Bob**: This under the hood transpile source files using babel and is more suitable for complex libraries built for react native apps and esp ones interacting with native side(android/iOS).
 Don't yet see a use case for this so not considering it at the moment.

 ### Shall we Transpile(using babel)?
 It'll just transpile the code and won't bundle things.
 Before we take a call let's see a checklist of what transpiling can/can't do.